 From a technical standpoint, local testing becomes quite challenging as there are significant limitations on the local state.
 Furthermore, serverless architecture is relatively new compared to traditional architecture, so best practices have yet to be established.

 You should set up serverless architecture if there is a small number of functions that need to be hosted.
 If you have a complex solution, it can be reasonable to look into a FaaS provider.
-However, in this case, developers will have to architect your products differently.
+However, in this case, the software development team will have to architect your products differently.

 We can count many serverless examples as various world-famous companies have decided to use it for their projects.
 Thomson Reuters set up this type of architecture for its analytics service which processes 4,000 events per second.
 As a result, the service is guaranteed to handle peak traffic, twice the amount of regular traffic, and provides high reliability.

 Another company that uses serverless is Bustle Digital Group, a news, beauty, and fashion women’s magazine.
 With AWS Lambda and Amazon API Gateway, Bustle employs serverless computing for the back-end of an iOS application and websites.
-This switch has enabled the organization to save costs on infrastructure management, while developers can spend more time on building new products and looking for innovative approaches.
+This switch has enabled the organization to save costs on infrastructure management, while software development team can spend more time on building new products and looking for innovative approaches.

 To sum up, serverless is a good way to save costs, delegate software and hardware management to a third-party, and focus on software development.
 High scalability, system resilience, and process agility are the resulting advantages of this type of architecture.
 If implemented properly, each side—business, developers, and users—win.

 Technical experts claim that the choice of architecture is the base of product success.
-Here at YSBM Group, we believe that a software requirements document is another element of crucial importance.
+Here at YSBM Group software house, we believe that a software requirements document is another element of crucial importance.
 Learn how to create an excellent specification for making a truly great solution.

 If you have questions about this topic or want to request a consultation, feel free to contact us.
 Having much experience in deploying various architectures and adopting serverless, we’ll be glad to help you define the best option for your project.